Jul

-A hero is not ‘active’ because he is constantly running, fighting, arguing etc. A hero is not ‘passive’ because he is never running, fighting, arguing etc.
+Struggling with a passive protagonist?
+Let’s look into what causes this passivity.
+Remember, a hero is not ‘active’ because he is always running, fighting, arguing etc. A hero is not ‘passive’ because he is never doing any of those, either.

-Here is a list of points that in my view will have a positive impact on the protagonist’s ‘activity’ level.
+Here is a list of points that in my view will have a positive impact on the protagonist’s ‘activity’:

 1. The hero must have strong will power.